dub9999/dbus-solcast-forecast/README.md

   During the loop, the 30 mn consumption values are automatically updated in the file. so that after 24 hours the file reflects the reality of the site.
 - A dbus service named com.victronenergy.forecast is created to store the forecasted values.
+- The following paths are created:
-- A path /AuthorizeWriteMaxDischargePower is created with boolean value set to 1 (value is writable to change config if needed, see below)
+  - /AuthorizeWriteMaxDischargePower is created with boolean value set to 1 (value is writable to change config if needed, see below)
+  - /TotalForecastedProduction and /TotalForecastedConsumption to show the cumulated production and cummulated consumption expected in the next 48 hours
-- A path /forecast/NN/subpaths with NN from 00 to 95 and subpaths reflecting the paths for the 8 calculated values (see above)
+  - /Forecast/'NN'/'subpaths' with 'NN' from 00 to 95 and 'subpaths' reflecting the access for the 8 calculated values (see above)

-Then a glib loop is created and runs on a 250ms interval:
+After initialization a glib loop is created and runs on a 250ms interval:
 - Consumption history is calculated every 30mn for the period that just ended.
-- Production forecast is updated every 3 hours by a Curl query to Solcast API (to remain within the 10 query per day authorized by Solcast for hobbyist accounts).
-Then a calculation runs and publishes the following 30 mn based values on a dbus service for the next 48 hours:
+- Production forecast is updated every 3 hours through a Curl query to Solcast API
+- the 3 hours interval allows to remain within the 10 query per day authorized by Solcast for hobbyist accounts.
+- Then a calculation runs the following 30 mn based values on a dbus service for the next 48 hours:
   - The period end in local time formatted like "YYYY-mm-dd HH:MM:SS".
   - The production forecast based on solcast pv-estimate (/Energy/Produced).
   - The local consumption based on the last 24 hours consumption history (/Energy/Consumed).